eclipse-cyclonedds/cyclonedds/docs/manual/config/discovery-behavior.rst

 - History to be retained for late-joining readers for transient-local writers (controlled by the topic's durability-service history QoS setting).

-It is therefore possible to create a Writer that never overwrites samples for live Readers, while maintaining only the most recent samples for late-joining readers.
-This ensures that the data that is available for late-joining Readers is the same for transient-local and for transient data.
+It is therefore possible to create a Writer that never overwrites samples for live readers, while maintaining only the most recent samples for late-joining readers.
+This ensures that the data that is available for late-joining readers is the same for transient-local and for transient data.

 ..
 Index:: !
 Writer throttling